 The program is designed for individuals with bachelor’s degrees in healthcare, education, management or related discipline, working healthcare professionals and foreign medical graduates.
 The program will also help professionals interested in career advancement or, possibly, a career change.

-Graduates of the Master of Healthcare Delivery Science program will be qualified for positions in health analytics, patient safety outcomes, program assessment, quality of care, and more.
+Graduates of the Master of Healthcare Delivery Science program will be qualified for positions in health analytics, patient safety outcomes, program assessment, quality of care and more.
+See career options.

 Yes, this program is explicitly designed to allow students to complete all courses and assignments online and from a distance.
 Courses will be delivered predominantly via asynchronous instruction so students can access material and complete assignments at times most convenient for them.
 Upon completion of all degree requirements, students are strongly encouraged to attend Commencement activities, if at all possible.

-Although the amount of time may vary, on average, students should expect to spend about 12-15 hours per week.
+Although the amount of time may vary, on average, students should expect to spend about 12 to 15 hours per week.